-You worked hard, hopefully enjoyed yourself, and you are now an engineer.
+You worked hard, hopefully enjoyed yourself, and you are now an engineer- You can change the world!

-Savour your accomplishment for a moment.
+Savour your accomplishment.
 Look around you.
 Look out the window.
 There aren't many things that you see that haven't been created through, made possible with, or positively impacted by the efforts of an engineer.
 Can you think of any other profession that can make a similar claim?
 Also consider the extent to which we enable other professionals to do their jobs.
 How much more effective is a doctor or a surgeon at saving lives because of the medical devices, diagnostic equipment and state-of-the-art treatment facilities we have made possible?

 What we do runs the gamut of driving economic growth and prosperity, to enhancing quality of life and leisure, to protecting health and safety.
 The sphere of our influence is vast.
 This also means that nothing is outside the realm of the possible.
-It is an exciting prospect but also a great responsibility.
-It is not by happenstance that Rudyard Kipling entitled his work for the Iron Ring Ceremony, The Ritual of the Calling of an Engineer, for engineering is much more than a job.
+It's an exciting prospect but also a great responsibility.
+It's not by happenstance that Rudyard Kipling entitled his work for the Iron Ring Ceremony, The Ritual of the Calling of an Engineer, for engineering is much more than a job.
 It is a calling.

 Much has changed since the first Iron Ring Ceremony in April 1925, but the underlying principles of engineering have not.
 If anything, there is an even greater weight of responsibility placed upon us.
-The possibilities through engineering ingenuity may now be limitless, but the outcomes if we fail are far more significant.
+The possibilities through engineering ingenuity may now be limitless, but the outcomes-if we fail-are far more significant.
 Consider the possible consequence of the failure of a combustion engine with that of a nuclear plant.
+Or a glitch in a software program versus an ethical or trustworthiness failure in artificial intelligence.
 With greater opportunity comes greater responsibility.
 Never waver from doing the right thing, doing it well, and doing it with the highest standards of ethics and integrity.

 You will make mistakes.
 We all do.
-Learn from your mistakes and make sure you never make the same mistake twice.
-Know that regardless of how smart you may be, you will never have the best idea or the right answer all the time.
+Learn from your mistakes and do your best to ensure you don't make the same mistake twice.
+Know that regardless of how smart you might be, you will never have the best idea or the right answer all the time.
 Rely on your peers and colleagues, and appreciate the value and importance of teamwork.
-If you choose to go into management, understand that your most valuable resource is your team, and you will be successful if you are able to create a work environment that is conducive to high morale and performance.
+If you choose to go into management, appreciate that your most valuable resource is your team.
+You will succeed if you are able to create a work environment that is conducive to high morale and performance, and employee engagement.
 Remember to always focus on the positive, and be a leader, mentor, coach and sounding board to your team members.
 Be consistent and be inspirational.

 I smile when I think of the predictions made when I was starting out that by now we would have shorter workweeks and more leisure time.
 It seems we are trending in the opposite direction-getting busier all the time.
-The work will be demanding and, for most of us, we will not hold the type of job that will allow us to walk away at the end of the work day and not take the work home, at least in thought if not in deed.
+The work will be demanding and, for most of us, we will not hold the type of job that will allow us to walk away at the end of the workday and not take the work home, at least in thought if not in deed.
 It's the nature of what we do, but don't lose sight of what is important.
-Strive to maintain a positive work-life balance and make the time to enjoy your family and friends.
-After all, work will always be there, and if you have balance, you will be more effective in all aspects of your life.
+Strive to maintain a positive work/life balance.
+Make the time to enjoy your family and friends.
+After all, work will always be there and, if you have balance, you will be more effective in all aspects of your life.